Ben Pangelinan: Early life

-Pangelinan was born as Vicente Cabrera Pangelinan on October 22, 1955 in Saipan to Francisco Sablan Pangelinan (1927–2014) and Luisa Tenorio Cabrera Pangelinan (1927–1994).
+Pangelinan was born on October 22, 1955 in Saipan to Francisco Sablan Pangelinan (1927–2014) and Luisa Tenorio Cabrera Pangelinan (1927–1994).
 He attended San Vicente Catholic School in Barrigada and graduated from Father Duenas Memorial School in Mangilao in 1974.
 Pangelinan attended the University of Guam and graduated from Georgetown University with a bachelor's degree in Government.
 He was the president and owner of Group Pacific Suppliers.
 He served as a Democrat in the Guam Legislature from 1993 until his death in 2014 of cancer.
 After Pangelinan finished his degree at Georgetown University, he worked as a Member Relation Officer at FHP Health Center, Guam.

 Public life

-Ben Pangelinan entered public life when he first ran as a Democrat to serve as Guam's Delegate to the House of Representatives against Congressman Ben Blaz.
+Pangelinan entered public life when he first ran as a Democrat to serve as Guam's Delegate to the House of Representatives against Congressman Ben Blaz.
 He garnered 13,845 votes to Blaz's 16,696 in the General Election.
 In his second and final attempt to run as Guam's Delegate to the House of Representatives, Pangelinan received 16,437 votes, while Ben Blaz received 21,390 votes.

 Pangelinan first ran for the Guam Legislature in 1992.
 From 1993 to 2014, Senator Pangelinan has served in each Guam Legislature with the sole exception of the 28th Guam Legislature.